lakshmi4563/full-stack/aws.md

 ---

 Would you like me to also **create a small last-minute revision chart (mind map / table)** so you can glance at it 5 mins before the exam?

+The AWS SDK (Software Development Kit) provides language-specific APIs, libraries, and tools that allow developers to build applications (web, mobile, gaming, backend services, etc.) that interact with AWS services programmatically.